ShanmukhaManoj11/CarND_Term1/P2_GermanTrafficSignsClassifier/writeup.md

 Every image is normalized by applying the following transformation to each pixel,

 pixel = (pixel - 128.0)/128.0

+By applying this, mean is shifted to 0 and thus makes the data dsitributed around the 0 mean which help the optimizer to converge easily.
+Without data normalization, optimizer generally takes lot of steps to converge.

+**Didn't convert images to gray scale:**

+In this experiment I have used RGB images for triaining rather than converting them to gray scale in preprocessing stage.
+Though converting to gray scale reduces input image dimension and might reduce the training complexity, I assumed that using RGB images might help the network to extract features pertaining to each color channel while learning to classify the input.
+Probably I should perform experiments with gray scale images to compare the results.

 ### The definitions of model architecture are included in the "utils.py" script along with definition of class "Model" that provides functions "train" and "evaluate" data set